 We regularly receive enquiries about additional parking bays to be implemented in the Town Centre.

-11. Do you support the principle a review be undertaken to look at the implementation of more parking bays in the town centre and restricting times for deliveries?
+11. Do you support the principle of the implementation of more parking bays in the town centre and restricting times for deliveries?

 Tick one box

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree